medienbaecker/kirby-modules/README.md

 3. The parent is set to the modules container.
 4. The link to the modules container in the headline is disabled.

+Using the modules section on a page will automatically trigger a built-in hook that creates the `modules` container page.

 ```yml
 sections:
   modules: